 |

 Figure 7.
-Example of an automatic recognition of residues at
+Example of an automated recognition of residues at

 1a15).
 Residues highlighted in magenta and bold have different RSA